What is a headhunter?

 The best headhunters have three things in common:

-3. The best headhunters have placed countless professionals throughout the years and almost intuitively know which companies are hiring and where.
+- Quality headhunters have placed countless professionals throughout the years and almost intuitively know which companies are hiring and where.
 Some headhunters boast years of experience but can’t back it up with results.
 That’s why it’s important to check how recent their references are.

-• their results justify their asking price.
-Nobody wants to overpay for sub-standard service, so shop around and see what similar headhunters charge—and compare their prices and stated results accordingly.
+- Their results justify their asking price: Nobody wants to overpay for sub-standard service, so shop around and see what similar headhunters charge—and compare their prices and stated results accordingly.